 Who is eligible to receive funds?

 Florida State University University faculty, post-docs, researchers and currently enrolled graduate and undergraduate students are eligible to apply for funds for open access fees for articles and books connected with their research activities at Florida State University.
 Preference is given to authors who have not been previously funded.
-Due to limited funds, any given author is limited to one fund reimbursement per fiscal year.
+Due to limited funds, any given author is limited to one fund disbursement per fiscal year.
+If the fund is exhausted within a given fiscal year, further applications will not be accepted until the beginning of the next fiscal year.
 Any open access item published with support from this fund must also be submitted to DigiNole, FSU's Research Repository.

 What publication venues are eligible?

 The article or book must be published with an open access publisher that does not charge readers or institutions for access to the publication.
-To be eligible, journal publishers must be listed in the Directory of Open Access Journals (DOAJ) and book publishers may be listed in the Directory of Open Access Books (DOAB).
-Also, a publisher must be a member of Open Access Scholarly Publisher's Association (OASPA) or meet its Code of Conduct.
+To be eligible, journal publishers must be listed in the Directory of Open Access Journals (DOAJ) and book publishers should participate in the Directory of Open Access Books (DOAB).
+All publishers must also either be a member of Open Access Scholarly Publisher's Association (OASPA) or meet its Code of Conduct.
+This criteria is intended to support high quality and ethical open access publishers.

 Journals or books with a "hybrid model" (traditional publications that offer the option of open access on an article-by-article basis) or delayed open access are not eligible for this fund.
 Articles and books must be fully available open access at the time of publication.
 Currently, the major open access publishers BioMed Central, Public Library of Science (PLoS) and Hindawi meet these requirements, as do many other smaller open access publishers.